VICSEED CD Slot & Vent Phone Mount: Versatile Clamp Design

 Short Description

-This holder uses a metal hook system that works in a CD slot or on vent blades, making it useful in cars with older interiors or limited flat mounting areas.
-The wider clamp arms fit thicker cases and popsockets, and anti-shake spring support helps on rough roads.
-It is compact, avoids drilling or adhesive, and is easy to switch between CD and vent setups.
+This VICSEED holder uses a metal-hook system that works in either a CD slot or on vent blades, which is useful for older interiors and cabins with limited flat surfaces.
+Wider clamp arms fit thicker cases and PopSockets, and anti-shake spring support helps on rough roads.
+It is compact, adhesive-free, and easy to switch between CD and vent setups.

 Review